FlowCrypt/flowcrypt-android/README.md

 Please use the following steps to run **the independent tests** locally:

 1. Setup your device (virtual or physical) following the [device setup instructions](#device-setup-instructions).
 2. Run `../script/ci-instrumentation-tests-without-mailserver.sh 1 0` (where `1` is a `numShards` and `0` is a `shardIndex`).
-You can find more details [here](https://developer.android.com/training/testing/junit-runner#sharding-tests).
-Sharding the tests helps us run them in pieces on a few emulators at the same time to reduce runtime.
+You can find more details if you read  the guide concerning AndroidX test libraries on [sharding tests](https://developer.android.com/training/testing/junit-runner#sharding-tests).
+It helps us run them in pieces on a few emulators at the same time to reduce runtime.

 Please use the following steps to run **tests that depend on an email** server locally: